Existence and phase structure of random inverse limit measures: Existence and phases of Gaussian histogram limits

-To summarize subsection~\ref{sub:weakgaussianlimits} superficially, we may say the following: for the existence of \emph{vague Gaussian histogram limits}, it is sufficient that the random $\Phi$ has norm $\|\Phi\|_{1,\scrX}$ that is a tight (that is, well-defined) real-valued random variable.
-We shall see in the present subsection, that for the existence of \emph{weak Gaussian histogram limits} it is sufficient that the \emph{expectation} of the random norm $\|\Phi\|_{1,\scrX}$ is finite.
+In subsection~\ref{sub:signedlimits}, we have seen that for the existence of tight histogram limits, condition~(\ref{property:P1signed}) (which is close to necessary, \cf\ remark~\ref{rem:almostnecessary}) says that the limiting random $\Phi$ has a norm $\|\Phi\|_{1,\scrX}$ that is a \emph{tight} real-valued random variable.
+We shall see in the present subsection, that for the existence of weak Gaussian histogram limits it is sufficient that $\|\Phi\|_{1,\scrX}$ is an \emph{integrable} random variable.

-Let $\scrX$ be a compact Hausdorff space, fix the topology on $M(\scrX)$ to be the \emph{weak topology}, and choose a directed set of finite partitions $\scrA$ in non-empty Borel sets.
+Let $\scrX$ be a compact Hausdorff space, fix the topology on $M(\scrX)$ to be the \emph{weak topology}, and choose a directed set $\scrA$ of finite partitions in non-empty Borel sets.
 Then $\scrX$, $\scrA$ and $M(\scrX)$ satisfy the minimal conditions of definition~\ref{def:minimalconditions}.
 Compactness of a subset of $M(\scrX)$ is still characterized by the Dunford-Pettis-Grothendieck condition, but with $P$ replaced by the positive measure $|\Phi|$: a subset $H$ of $M(\scrX)$ is relatively compact in the weak topology, if and only if, for some positive, bounded measure $Q\in M^+(\scrX)$,

 as $L\to\infty$.
-The proof of the existence theorem for histogram limits that are Radon with respect to the weak topology, does not differ substantially from that of theorem~\ref{thm:WeakExistence}, so we omit explicit statement. \begin{theorem} Let $\scrX$ be compact Hausdorff, consider $M(\scrX)$ with the weak topology and choose a directed set of finite partitions $\scrA$ in non-empty Borel sets that resolves $\scrX$.
+The proof of the existence theorem for histogram limits that are Radon with respect to the weak topology, does not differ substantially from that of theorem~\ref{thm:WeakExistence}, so we omit explicit statement. \begin{theorem} Let $\scrX$ be a compact Hausdorff space, consider $M(\scrX)$ with the weak topology and choose a directed set of finite partitions $\scrA$ in non-empty Borel sets that resolves $\scrX$.
 Let $(\Pi_\al,\varphi_{*\,\al\be})$ be a coherent system of Borel probability measures on the inverse system $(M(\scrX_\al),\varphi_{*\,\al\be})$.
 There exists a unique weakly-Radon probability measure $\Pi$ on $M(\scrX)$ projecting to $\Pi_\al$ for all $\al\in\scrA$, if and only if, \begin{itemize} \item[] there is a $Q\in M_b^+(\scrX)$ such that, for every $\ep,\delta>0$ there is a $L>0$ such that,

 for all $\al\in\scrA$. \end{itemize} \end{theorem} Given a Radon probability measure $\Pi$ on $M(\scrX)$, the role of the mean measure $G$ of definition~\ref{def:meanmeasure} as the dominating measure, is taken over by the positive measure,